-Sometimes the anxiety or depression that may accompany the pandemic reoccur, like the repetitive events in the movie “Groundhog Day.”
-You must continually juggle jobs or maybe work from home, care for kids in different learning scenarios, plus help them with homework, and may even help your parents.
-You comfort (from a safe distance) your elderly family members who are shut-in and feel abandoned—not to mention navigating daily life wearing a mask, maintaining social distancing, and keeping yourself and others in your circle healthy and safe.
+Sometimes anxiety or depression reoccurs, like the repetitive events in the movie “Groundhog Day.”
+You continually juggle your job, care for kids, plus help them with homework, and may even help your parents.
+You comfort your elderly family members who are shut-in and feel lonely—not to mention navigating daily life.

 It’s enough to keep anyone awake at night with a racing heart or depressing thoughts.

-If fear, anxiety, or depression hamper your daily life, there are tools available, whether the cause is pandemic-related or not.
+If fear, anxiety, or depression hamper your daily life, there are tools available.
 Among others, these tools include nutrition, exercise, and therapy.

 Nutrition + Benefits of Vitamin D